ibrabyze/blog-/_posts/2026-07-12-seo-content-engine-hiring-agency.md

 For a bootstrapped solo founder, this is not a growth strategy.
 It is a slow drain on your runway before your site ever gains traction.

+---

-The Tech Stack Fallacy: Dismantling the Mandatory $500/mo Tool Suite Agencies justify their fees by pointing to expensive software.
+###The Tech Stack Fallacy: Dismantling the Mandatory $500/mo Tool Suite
+Agencies justify their fees by pointing to expensive software.
 And SEO tool companies spend millions convincing you that a $150 to $200 monthly subscription is the only way to find keywords.
 This is a manufactured dependency.

 These tools do not have secret access to search data.
 They pull information from public sources, package it up, and charge you a monthly fee to see it.
 They also give new sites misleading signals — telling you a keyword is too competitive when a more specific version of it is wide open.